itskingori/systematic-theology/about/daily-breakdown.md

 This [study plan][1] is designed to cover the entire Bible in 364 days (approximately 1 year).
 The amount of text i.e. number of pages of the book is taken into account so as to fairly distribute the amount of time required to cover any particular book.
-This means that each book will require more days to go through.
+This means that longer books will require more days to go through.

 The schedule below details the chapters to cover per day.